engapa/kafka-k8s-openshift/README.md

 ### Run local zookeeper

 By default, when someone launches  `kafka_server.sh start` a zookeeper process is started too.
-This behaviour is managed by env KAFKA_ZK_LOCAL (whit **true** as default value).
+This behaviour is managed by the env variable KAFKA_ZK_LOCAL (whit **true** as default value).

 ### External zookeeper

-If you want to deploy a kafka server w/o localzookeeper the you should provide these env values:
+If you want to deploy a kafka server w/o local zookeeper then you should provide these env values:

 * KAFKA_ZK_LOCAL=false
 * SERVER_zookeeper_connect=\<zookeeper_host:zookeeper_port\>\[,\<zookeeper_host:zookeeper_port\>\]